 Ages 20 to 30 Years Old

-The best way is to send me a message or give me a call at 888-626-0439.
+The best way to get in touch is to send a message or give me a call at 888-626-0439.

 Ages 30 to 39 Years Old

 Coverage at this age range is still TOUGH, but a little easier.
-A few carriers will do 2- or 3-year waiting period policies on a no-questions-asked basis.
+A few carriers will offer a 2 or 3-year waiting period plan on a no-questions-asked basis.

 Ages 40 to 49 Years Old

 At age 40, you can breathe a sigh of relief!
 You now have access to affordable guaranteed acceptance life insurance policies in most states.

 Ages 50 to 80 Years Old

-There are numerous guaranteed issue life insurance coverage options available for organ transplant patients if you’re aged 50 to 80 years old!
+Good news, there are numerous guaranteed life insurance coverage options available for organ transplant patients if you’re aged 50 to 80 years old!

 My first choice is AIG.
 Premiums never go up.
-Coverage never cancels because of age or health.
-And you’re covered for accidental death from the first day.
+Coverage never cancels due to age or health.
+And you’re covered for accidental death from day one.

-Ages 81 to 85 Years Old?
+Ages 81 to 85 Years Old

 1. Clients want better rates